mtlibao/cure2030-glossary/README.md

 The section you are reading is highlighted as you scroll.

-**Or search everything at once.** The search box filters all 170 entries as you type, and matches on English terms, 中文 terms, and the text of the definitions.
+**Or search everything at once.** The search box filters all 170 entries as you type, and matches on English terms, Chinese terms, and the text of the definitions.
 So searching `nostalgia` finds every entry that discusses it, not only the ones with "nostalgia" in the title.
 Matches are highlighted.